|Zebra People (‘the Company’)

 If the Company has given the personal data to any third parties it will tell those third parties that it has received a request to erase the personal data, unless this proves impossible or involves disproportionate effort.
+If asked to, the Company must also inform the individual about these recipients.
 Those third parties should also rectify the personal data they hold – however the Company will not be in a position to audit those third parties to ensure that the rectification has occurred.

-The individual or a data controller at the individual’s request, has the right to ask the Company to restrict its processing of an individual’s personal data where:
+The individual or a data controller at the individual’s request, has the right to ask the Company to restrict its processing of his or her personal data where:

-If the Company has given the personal data to any third parties it will tell those third parties that it has received a request to restrict the personal data, unless this proves impossible or involves disproportionate effort.
+If the Company has given the personal data to any third parties, it will tell those third parties that it has received a request to restrict the personal data unless this proves impossible or involves disproportionate effort.
+If asked to, the Company must also inform the individual about these recipients.
 Those third parties should also rectify the personal data they hold – however the Company will not be in a position to audit those third parties to ensure that the rectification has occurred.

 The individual shall have the right to receive personal data concerning him or her, which he or she has provided to the Company, in a structured, commonly used and machine-readable format and have the right to transmit those data to another data controller in circumstances where:

 Where feasible, the Company will send the personal data to a named third party on the individual’s request.

 The individual has the right to object to their personal data being processed based on a public interest, the exercise of official authority vested in you, or a legitimate interest (or those of a third party).

 The Company shall cease processing unless it has compelling legitimate grounds to continue to process the personal data which override the individual’s interests, rights and freedoms or for the establishment, exercise or defence of legal claims.